seshieya/100-days-of-code/log.md

 - Look at Message object in DB to decide which parts are useful to save in the DB
 - Add mysql DB and create schema and tables through migrations

+<a name="day-6"></a>
+### Day : May 24, 2020

+**Today's Focus**: Create DB

+**Progress**:

+- Didn't get very far in creating the DB, but instead got side-tracked and started looking at hosting providers.
+Maybe will dockerize the project and host it on a VPS instead of using a shared hosting service...
+- For the messages, will likely store subject and any disclaimers in the DB

+**Links to work**: None today as mostly research

+**Todo Tomorrow**:

+- Add mysql DB and create schema and tables through migrations

 <!--
 template